-Following the meeting, Ambassador David Balton of the United States carried out further consultations, and subsequently sent a memorandum with a suggested set of criteria for reviewing the performance of RFMOs (Annex C).
+Following the meeting, Ambassador David Balton of the United States carried out further consultations at the margins of United Nations Fisheries Stock Agreement (UNFSA) meeting, and subsequently sent to the Chairs of the RFMOs a memorandum with a suggested set of criteria for reviewing the performance of RFMOs (Annex C).
+Those suggested criteria could be considered by the RFMOs if they so desired.